Runaway (Kanye West song): Critical response

 "Runaway" was included in a number of end of 2010 lists.
 Rolling Stone named "Runaway" the best song of 2010, commenting that it was "Kanye's musical response to the Taylor Swift affair, but it's much more than that: a nine-minute meditation on romantic failure and public infamy.
 Kanye creates a huge, eerie beat out of thunderous drums and plinking piano."
 They ended the article with the comment, "in 2010, no other song was so crazily epic or jaw-droppingly gorgeous — not on the radio, not anywhere."
 Kyle Anderson, writing for MTV, named it the 2nd Best Song of 2010, stating that the track began with a "haunting single tap of a piano key, kicking off one of the most epic, jaw-dropping, honest and thrilling pieces of music to hit the popular airwaves all year".
 Pitchfork Media named it the second-best song of 2010 stating that "Runaway" puts "Kanye's contradictory impulses on full display like they're some immaculate museum exhibit.
 At nine minutes, it is My Beautiful Dark Twisted Fantasy's longest song, but also its simplest and most emotionally direct [...]
 'Runaway' marks the rare moment where Kanye sides with his detractors — if the whole world thinks he's a douchebag, well, this one time he's inclined to agree."

 Insalul Ahmed of Complex placed the song at number two on their best of the year list, reporting that "most artists might have avoided making a song like this after something like Swiftgate.
-But that’s why we love [Kan]Ye: He doesn’t give a fuck."
+But that’s why we love 'Ye: He doesn’t give a fuck."
 New York Post also named the song as the best of the year, musing "whether he’s self-deprecating or pulling the wool over our eyes, we can’t help running toward this talented bad boy when he tells us, 'Run away from me, baby'...
 Maybe it’s not his Beautiful Dark Twisted Fantasy, but ours.
 Rap Up listed the song as the fifth best of the year.
 In January 2011, The Village Voice's Pazz & Jop annual critics' poll ranked "Runaway" at number four to find the best music of 2010; West's other singles "Power" and "Monster" were ranked at numbers five and six, respectively, on the same poll (their parent album My Beautiful Dark Twisted Fantasy was ranked as the best album on the poll as well).
 Beats Per Minute named "Runaway" the best song of 2010.

-It is ranked number 25 on Rolling Stones list of The 500 Greatest Songs of All Time.
+It was ranked number 25 on Rolling Stones 2021 list of The 500 Greatest Songs of All Time.

-Global critic aggregator Acclaimed Music ranks "Runaway" the 91st greatest song of all time and the 5th greatest song of the 2010s.